 Houston Attorneys for Breach of Contract Defense

-If you or your company are facing a lawsuit or dispute for a breach of contract, it is important to know some of the defenses your lawyers can raise in defending this type of civil litigation case.
+If you or your company are facing a lawsuit or dispute for a breach of contract, it is important to know some of the defenses your lawyers can raise in defending this type of business litigation case.

 “Michael Fleming & Associates helped me recover $37,000, from a $6,000 settlement offer.
 I entered into a Real Estate venture, without their guidance, to rehab & flip a house.
 The principal investor tried to push me out & keep my money.
 After contacting Michael, I went from a defensive position, to an offensive position in just a matter of days!
 Had I initially hired them to draw up my agreement I would have avoided a lot of a pain and suffering.”

 There are often situations where the defendant in a breach of contract lawsuit can claim in the lawsuit answer that their performance of the contract obligations was excused under the law due to the wrongful conduct of the other party to the contract.
 Some of the most common affirmative defenses to a breach of contract claim or lawsuit include: